colemanhenry/ToDoOrNotToDo/README.md

 # ToDoOrNotToDo
-A todo list using HTML, JS, CSS &amp; Bootstrap
+A todo list using HTML, JS, CSS and Bootstrap